 - A detailed medical history and physical examination.

 - A detailed history of your current and past medications, to make sure you are not taking medications that can cause symptoms similar to PD.

 - A detailed neurological examination during which a neurologist will ask you to perform tasks to assess the agility of arms and legs, muscle tone, your gait and your balance.

 - You may notice that a neurologist records your exam into a table, called United Parkinson’s Disease Rating Scale (UPDRS).
 UPDRS is a universal scale of PD symptoms and it was created to comprehensively assess and document the exam of the patient with PD and be able to compare it with patient’s future follow up visits, or to communicate about the progression of the PD symptoms in each patient with other neurologists.

-- Visit the Movement Disorders Society for their version of the UPDRS .
+- Visit the International Parkinson and Movement Disorder Society for their version of the UPDRS.

 - The response to medications (that imitate or stimulate the production of Dopamine) causing a significant improvement in symptoms is how the diagnosis of PD is made clinically.